top of page

 Hi, I'm Abby.

-…Nurse Practitioner, Sexual health expert and creator of The Bare Facts.
+…Nurse Practitioner, sexual health expert and creator of The Bare Facts.
 And you can ask me just about anything.
 If it has to do with sexual health and your body, ANYTHING GOES!

 The Bare Facts provides educational content for informational purposes only and does not provide or replace medical or professional advice, crisis support, diagnosis, or treatment.
 If you believe your child is in danger or may endanger others, contact your healthcare provider, call 911 or take your child to the nearest emergency room.
 Do not delay seeking medical or professional advice because of information provided on this site.
 Please review the Terms of Use to learn more.